 My artwork is inspired by universal human needs, the fluidity of identity, and conscious presence.
 As an American by birth, Arab/Black/Asian/White by race, Muslim by upbringing, and global citizen by having lived in North America/Middle East/Asia/Europe, navigating identities has always been an amorphous and fluid experience.
 I believe the lines we humans draw between us are illusory barriers based upon fear of the “other."
-In my documentary work I try to convey our commonalities as fellow human beings in need of the same things: love, sustenance, shelter, security, and opportunity.
+In my documentary work I try to convey our commonalities as fellow human beings in need of the same things: love, sustenance, shelter, security, opportunity — and to be fully seen and heard.
 My mixed media work blurs the lines between photography and painting as a commentary on the illusory nature of conscious reality versus the trance of existence.

 Serving as Managing Director of FotoDC, a regional annual photography festival, also informed the development of my artwork as I produced competitions, exhibitions, lectures, portfolio reviews, projections, and galas at galleries, museums, and embassies throughout the DC area.